jamestomasino/stutter/README.md

 ## Contributing

+### General Guidelines

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Themes

+The easiest addition to stutter is the creation of new themes.
+Adding a new theme requires only three additions to the code-base:

+1. Add a new scss file in `src-content/themes/` that begins with an underscore and is named for your theme, such as `src-content/themes/_skeletor.scss`.
+Copy the `_default.scss` file as a starting point and change the colors to your heart's desire.

+2. Add a your theme to the themes list by appending `@import "yourtheme"` to `src-content/themes/_themes.scss`.

+3. Add your theme's name to the select box in the options page located at `src-options/index.html`

+That's it!
+Pick a descriptive name and send a pull request!

 ## License